 As with the other ‘ferns’, there are earlier plants (such as Sphenophyllum, Hyenia) that although hinting at a relationship with the horsetails have so far resisted attempts to classify them within an orderly evolutionary scheme.
 The Late Devonian Pseudobornia reached heights of up to 20 metres.

 Seed plants include both the gymnosperms – plants with naked seeds – and the angiosperms, the ‘flowering plants’, whose seeds are enclosed within a fruit.
-Angiosperm fossils date back no further than the Cretaceous, long after the gymnosperms first appeared, and probably descended from a gymnosperm lineage.
+Angiosperm fossils date back no further than the early Cretaceous, long after the gymnosperms first appeared, and probably descended from a gymnosperm lineage.
 However, the path from one to the other remains unclear.
-In this respect, the explosive innovation of coloured petals, stamens, carpels, scent and nectar remains the ‘abominable mystery’ that it was for Darwin.
+In this respect, the explosive innovation of coloured petals, stamens, carpels, scent and nectar in the Cretaceous remains the ‘abominable mystery’ that it was for Darwin.
+The appearance of already diverse non-flowering seed plants in the Devonian is just as difficult to understand (Pretianni & Gerrienne 2010).

 Seeds consist of an embryonic plant and a store of food, surrounded by a protective coat.
 The advantage of this mode of propagation was that fertilisation took place through wind pollination rather than via water, and less surface water was required after seed dispersal for the plant to germinate.
 The food store enabled the embryo to establish itself in its new environment unaided, before having to draw nutrients and water from the soil.

 Seed plants could thus colonise a wider range of environments than the vascular sporing plants.
 While gymnosperms, like other types of plant, may have mostly preferred the wetter parts of the Palaeozoic landscape, they also spread into drier though still fairly low-altitude locations.
-The photograph shows one of the giant trees recovered from Lower Carboniferous sandstones near Edinburgh, on display outside the Natural History Museum, London.
-These trees had been plucked from their inland environment, transported by strong currents and buried where the sediments, now settling, fanned into the sea.
+The photograph shows one of the giant trees recovered from Lower Carboniferous sandstones near Edinburgh and displayed outside the Natural History Museum in London.
+These trees had been plucked from their inland environment, transported by strong currents and buried where the sediments, as they settled, fanned into the sea.

 Gymnosperms are no longer thought to correspond to a group traceable to a common ancestor (the first seed plant) from which all such organisms arose.
-The evolutionary pattern has proved altogether more complicated.
+The evolutionary pattern is complicated.

 The oldest known seed plant is Runcaria, from the Middle Devonian.
 It displayed ‘a highly derived morphology compared to that of sporangia in progymnosperms’ and was ‘already complex’ (Gerrienne et al. 2004), indicating that seed plants must have originated earlier than the time the progymnosperms first appeared.
 This is also the implication of the Late Devonian seed plants at Elkins, West Virginia, and Taffs Well, near Cardiff, which reveal greater complexity and variation than expected at this stage in seed-plant evolution.